 ZERO TIME: The analyzer has an autozero countdown to ensure proper stabilization of all sensors.
-The autozero countdown must be at least 60 seconds.
+The autozero countdown should be at least 60 seconds.
 If you wish to adjust the countdown time for autozeroing the analyzer, use the UP / DOWN keys accordingly.
+If equipped with an NDIR bench, the minimum countdown time is 40 seconds, the lowest allowable time setting.